RESTful web-services in JSIDPlay2

 2. use 75% of your physical RAM for the database to keep it preferably entirely in memory.

-3. use ANSI quotes for SQL statements in case you want to use client software like org.hsqldb.util.DatabaseManagerSwing to have a look into your database, because these use ANSI quoted sql.
+3. use ANSI quotes for SQL statements in case you want to use client software like org.hsqldb.util.DatabaseManagerSwing to have a look into your database, because these use ANSI quoted SQL.

 Enable autostart on boot time and restart service: